antonshulgin/the/README.md

 ### .isHexString([isSilent]);

-Checks if the value is a string.
+Checks if the value is a hex string.

 ```javascript
 the('000000').isHexString(); // true